How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 Step 1: Sign In to LinkedIn (if you haven’t already)

-Step 2: Head To “Create a Company Page” Button
+Step 2: Head to the “Create a Company Page” Button

 Click on the “For Business” icon (a grid) in the top right corner of your LinkedIn homepage.
 At the bottom of the dropdown menu, click on “Create a Company Page”.